dnadalini/PULP-TrainLib-Tutorial/Ex02-Fully-Connected-FP16/README.md

 make clean get_golden all run MATMUL_TYPE=0 TRANSPOSE_WEIGHTS=0
 ```

-This first command launches the Input Gradient Step of the Fully-Connected with the naive Matrix Multiplication algorithm (like `mm_naive`).
+This first command launches the Input Gradient Step of the Fully-Connected with the naive Matrix Multiplication algorithm (like `vm_naive`).
 Therefore, no vectorization is introduced.
 In this case, we obtain:

 ```
---- mm_naive ---
+--- vm_naive ---
 Estimated Cycles:   3*M*K + M = 49280
 Measured Cycles:                67386
 ```